 We did a packed lunch which was perfect.
 The only place to eat is the restaurant at the top of the chairlift.
 Which was nice (see the highest section) but I’m sure would have been busy and is a bit slow.
 Much nicer to stop and sit on the trail and eat and watch the world go by.

 So apparently this used to be a pretty average region for coffee.
 That is until Central Road 2625 opened up.
-It is in the main village square in Thredbo and has a very inner suburban feel and the fab coffee to match!
-We also did breakfast here on our final morning and it was fantastic.
-As I had burnt so many calories the day before I went all in with the pancakes, banana, bacon and maple syrup.
-A fantastic breakfast!
+It is in the main village square in Thredbo and has a very inner suburban feel and the fab coffee to match.

 Mt Kosciuszko Accommodation

 We got a chalet which was fab – over 3 floors and massive.
-It even had a sauna!
-We ended up cooking and staying in both nights as we had nice wine and the living room was so big and comfy!
-We found our place through this link and the chalet was owned by Visit Snowy Mountains.
-Ours was called Knickerbocker.
-It has a lovely terrace with a bbq and everything you could possibly need.
+Our Thredbo chalet even had a sauna.
+We ended up cooking and staying in the chalet both nights as we had a nice wine and the living room was so big and comfy.

 The best options that are in Thredbo Village so have good access are: